ant-design/ant-design/docs/spec/copywriting.en-US.md

 Don't refer to the user by using "my" and "your" in the same phrase.

-> Note: To avoid confusing the users, don't mix first person("I","me", or "my") and second person("you","your") in the same sentence.
+> Note: To avoid confusing the users, don't mix first person("I", "me", or "my") and second person("you", "your") in the same sentence.

 ### Be friendly and respectful